sormy/react/README.md

 The test application is working well and much faster and stable on IE 6/7 than 16.6.x forked version: https://github.com/sormy/react-oldie/tree/16-dev-ie

-Inspired by these set of fixes: https://github.com/mtsyganov/react/commit/696726209554e8e6ba8ae8bdc843248922f822bf
+Inspired by this set of fixes: https://github.com/mtsyganov/react/commit/696726209554e8e6ba8ae8bdc843248922f822bf

-See an example in `example` directory.
+See an example in `example-oldie` directory.

 ## Status